5 minutes to read

 More AFS News4>

 Protein plays a substantial role in baked goods.
 Beyond adding nutritional value, protein conditions dough, provides structure, retains moisture, and enhances texture.
-Therefore, as plant-based ingredients take the place of traditional animal proteins, formulation...
+Therefore, as newer plant-based ingredients take the place of traditional proteins like animal...